Questions about remote examination

 Are students with a Nais certificate entitled to extended examination now?

 For future exam periods, students who have a valid Nais certificate with approved exam adaptation no longer need to make a separate application for an adapted exam to the exam administration / examiner.
 Students register for the exam only in Ladok, which is also the last date for registration adapted examination.
-Examiners have access to the folders in Box where the exam administration presents the registration lists.
+For distance exams via zoom monitoring, you will get 50 per cent extra time if the extended time has been granted in your Nais certificate.

 What times are relevant for students with extended time?

-For distance exams via zoom monitoring, the following times apply for the 4-hour exam with 50 % extended time for exam writing:
+For distance exams via zoom monitoring, the following times apply for the 4-hour exam with 50 per cent extended time for exam writing:

 - Morning: 8.30-14.30 + 30-45 minutes for scanning (The examiner decides what time you need for scanning or if scanning is not necessary).